Single-gap superconductivity and dome of superfluid density in Nb-doped SrTiO3

-\begin{addendum} \item [Acknowledgments] We thank G. Untereiner for resonator and sample preparation and K. Behnia and H. Y. Hwang for helpful discussions.
+We thank G. Untereiner for resonator and sample preparation and K. Behnia and H. Y. Hwang for helpful discussions.
 Financial support by Carl-Zeiss-Stiftung (M.T.), DFG, and DAAD is thankfully acknowledged.
-D.M.B and N.R.L.H gratefully acknowledge financial support from the Natural Science and Engineering Research Council of Canada and the Canadian Institute for Advanced Research. \item[Competing Interests] The authors declare that they have no competing financial interests. \item[Author Contributions] M.T. and M.H.B. performed the microwave measurements and data analysis.
-M.S. directed the project.
-All coauthors contributed to the interpretation.
-M.T., M.H.B., and M.S. wrote the manuscript with input from all coauthors. \item[Correspondence] Correspondence and requests for materials should be addressed to M. Scheffler.~(email: scheffl@pi1.physik.uni-stuttgart.de). \end{addendum}
+D.M.B. and N.R.L.-H. gratefully acknowledge financial support from the Natural Science and Engineering Research Council of Canada and the Canadian Institute for Advanced Research.
+M.T. and M.H.B. contributed equally to this work.